July 23, 2054. Thursday. 4:55 pm.

 “I’ll have wings?”
 The thought excited him to no end.
-He was wondering when he would break from his child-like body and become a full fledged adult.
+He wondered when he would break from his child-like body and become a full-fledged adult.

 “Yes.
 When you are an adult.
-By then you will be at the end of your first stage of growth by about two hundred years old.
+By then, you will be at the end of your first stage of Growth by about two hundred years old.
 Then you would be moving into the second.
-When you hit a five hundred years old your final stage of growth would begin.”
+Finally, when you hit five hundred years old, your final stage of Growth would begin.”

 “Two hundred years old.”
 Zero stated in shock.
 He groaned.

-“Luckily for you, it seems your adult stage is coming around the corner.
-You had your first fire no?”
+“Luckily for you, your adult stage is coming around the corner.
+You had your first fire, no?”

-“I could see small crown of horns commemorating your 150 years old mark.
-You only have another fifty years.
+“I could see the small crown of horns commemorating your 150-year-old mark.
+Unfortunately, you only have another fifty years.
 Time will fly by as if it is nothing.”

 “I’m 150?”
-Zero whispered confused.
+Zero whispered, confused.
 He only had been in the game of Growth for about a month and a half.
-The Growth game time was not ridiculously fast to the point where 150 years has gone by.
+The Growth game time was not ridiculously fast to the point where 150 years have gone by.
 Then it hit him.
 He was level 150 as of right now.
 Already pushing halfway towards 151.

-Zero was excited, this meant that he had only fifty more levels to go before he would sprout wings.
-The problem was that the next fifty levels were a lot more difficult to level up than the 150 that he blazed through.
+Zero was excited; this meant that he had only fifty more levels to go before he would sprout wings.
+The problem was that the next fifty levels were much more difficult to level up than the 150 he blazed through.
 A smile erupted from the corner of his lips.

 “I’m glad to hear that.”

-They flew through the endless forest, crossed large mountains, and finally arrived to the City of Diadem.
-Compared to the them, who were high above the sky, Zero noticed the small amount of dots roaming around the city ground.
+They flew through the endless forest, crossed large mountains, and finally arrived at the City of Diadem.
+Compared to them, who were high above the sky, Zero noticed the small amount of dots roaming around the city ground.
 The silver dragon’s shadow covered a fourth of the city.

-But what was strange was that even though the shadow flew across the city, not a single person glanced up towards them.
+But what was strange was that even though the shadow flew across the city, not a single person glanced up at them.